 It shows again the different visions and conceptions of social media in China and in France.
 For example in WeChat, people can always express themselves and update their social media to reflect their life moment by moment, as in France, people often update their status, in China with WeChat, users post these « moments ».

-The huge popularity of social networking reflects a lack trust in traditional media sources
+The huge popularity of social networking reflects a lack of trust in traditional media sources

 In China, censorship is current practice, and there are many « sensitive » topics that are not supposed to be discussed, so people use social networks to find this type of information and to talk about it with their friends and family.

 They are more influenced by their environment than by TV, press, or radio, like in western countries, and word of mouth has become the most powerful marketing tool in China.
 An intelligent, comprehensive digital campaign to facilitate the spread of this key.

 The importance of key leaders (Kol’s) in Chinese social media :

-These are in China influential opinion leaders, and people see them as experts on different subjects they give their view and opinion on, so they are especially popular in China.
+These are in China influential opinion leaders, and people see them as experts on different subjects they give their views and opinion, so they are especially popular in China.

-The benefit of that is that these « KOL » can be recruited by companies and become a marketing instrument to share a positive message about a brand, so companies can directly touch a large community and reach thousands or even millions of potential consumers by this way.
+The benefit of that is that these « KOL » can be recruited by companies and become a marketing instrument to share a positive message about a brand, so companies can directly touch a large community and reach thousands or even millions of potential consumers in this way.

 So, the digital solution has become extremely effective in China, more than in western countries, where celebrities exist, they are followed by thousands of people too, but don’t have the same marketing influence.

 — Max.
 Social Business (@MSocialBusiness)

 E-Commerce reviews and consumer opinions are vital

-With the growth of e-commerce in China, the product reviews on the net have increased incredibly too, and become more and more precise and important for the population, more than in western countries where there is not a total trust of the public.
+With the growth of e-commerce in China, product reviews on the net have increased incredibly too, and become more and more precise and important for the population, more than in western countries where there is not total trust of the public.